Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 Although this list is not exhaustive, it does address some of the common reporting problems encountered by businesses:

 - If an animal was purchased for long-term use (e.g. as breeding stock, milking stock or as a working animal), it is considered to be an asset of the business, in the same sense as plant or equipment used to assist in the production of goods for sale.
-Therefore, the amount paid to acquire an animal as an asset of the business should be included in Biological assets;
+Therefore, the amount paid to acquire an animal as an asset of the business should be included in Capital expenditure and disposal of assets - Biological assets;

 - The purchase price of livestock to be matured before being sold should be included in Purchases of materials, components, containers, packaging materials, electricity, fuels and water;